Embodiment

 Embodiment is the sense of being here in the present moment; it comes from the ability to be inside your body and feel your direct experience.

-Everything is experienced through the container of your physical being, so embodied presence is required as a base if you want to be able to make any progress with your meditation or spiritual practice that is grounded in truth and realness.
-Or even if you just want to be present for your life.
+Everything is experienced through the container of your physical being.
+Embodied presence is the foundation that your meditation or spiritual practice is built on and is what allows you to be present for your life.

-Presence and embodiment is different to being mindful of your body.
-You aren’t looking at what is happening, you are being in the sensations.
+What I am describing here as presence and embodiment is different to being mindful of your body.
+Rather than looking at what is happening in your body, you are being in the sensations.
 You are experiencing being a living, breathing organism in this moment.

-By its very nature, this is a very bodily and involved process, but it’s also very intimately related to insight.
-You can’t fully understand something until you’ve actually felt it and allowed it into your experience.
-The idea of a thing is often different to the thing itself and something can’t become fully alive in your experience until you’ve really lived and breathed it, rather than just thinking it.
+By its very nature, the process of coming into presence is a very bodily and involved process, but it’s also an important part of insight into truth and the nature of experience.
+You can’t fully realise something until you’ve lived it.
+The idea of a thing is often different to the thing itself and something can’t become fully alive in your experience until you’ve really lived and breathed it, rather than just thinking about it.

-This also applies to the body itself – where your ideas of what the body are might be incredibly limited and actually getting in touch with it is a journey of discovery and felt-sense that you need to go on.
+This also applies to your understanding of the body itself.
+Your ideas of what the body are might be incredibly limited and actually getting in touch with it is a journey of discovery that you need to go on in your direct felt experiences.

-Once you start to come home to your body, you start to cultivate deep and lasting feelings of joy and energetic bliss that are part of your natural being, as well as feeling the full spectrum of emotions and experiences more deeply.
+Coming home to your body, you start to cultivate deep and lasting feelings of joy and energetic bliss that are part of your natural being, as well as being able to feel the full spectrum of emotions and experiences more deeply.

 With these embodiment practices you are going inside, seeing what you find when you do that and opening to feeling whatever it is.
 This is a very tantric approach and requires a degree of open-mindedness to engage with.